Bathroom Etiquette: a Guide to Hygiene and Proper Behavior

 I am not going to dictate how you handle your bathroom activities or cleanliness at home.
 But I will implore you to think about it.

 What's your routine?
 Does it change, or is it precise each time you use the bathroom?
-Do others' habits in your family bother you?
 Do some of your family's habits bother you?
 I bet they do!

 This is the same for public spaces.